 What is the "Attn Lucky Winner" email?

-"Attn Lucky Winner" is an email scam, targeting Australian users.
-These letters claim that recipients have been selected as winners of "Mega Millions" raffle, sponsored by "OZ Australia".
-Supposedly, users have won a ludicrous sum of money - ten million dollars.
-The content of the letter is vague, mentioning the names of legitimate, generic, as well as nonexistent lotteries, companies and entities.
-This type of scam is typically used to trick recipients into revealing their personal and banking information, making monetary transactions, calling expensive phone numbers and similar.
+"Attn Lucky Winner" is an email scam targeting Australian users.
+These messages claim that recipients have been selected as winners of the "Mega Millions" raffle sponsored by "OZ Australia".
+Supposedly, users have won an incredible sum of money (over ten million dollars).
+The content of the message is extremely dubious, mentioning the names of legitimate, generic, and nonexistent lotteries, companies and entities.
+This type of scam is typically used to trick recipients into revealing their personal and banking information, making monetary transactions, calling expensive telephone numbers, and similar.

-The email, titled "Attn lucky winner" begins with listed contact details of supposed Australian claims adjusters / representatives.
-The letter announces that the recipient is the third place winner of the "Mega Millions" lottery.
+The email entitled "Attn lucky winner" begins with listed contact details of supposed Australian claims adjusters/representatives.
+The message announces that the recipient is the third place winner of the "Mega Millions" lottery.
 This is the name of a legitimate lottery based in the United States, which can be played by non-US citizens as well.
-The fake prize is stated to be over ten million dollars (10,500,000.00 $).
-The email reassures that all of the necessary steps have been taken to ensure that users receive their winnings.
-Therefore, they are urged to immediately contact their claims adjuster or representative (the contacts are listed at the top of the letter).
+The fake prize is stated to be over ten million dollars ($10,500,000.00).
+The email makes reassurances that all of the necessary steps have been taken to ensure that users receive their winnings.
+Therefore, they are urged to immediately contact their claims adjuster or representative (the contacts are listed at the top of the message).
 Recipients are also informed that 10% of the profit belongs to "Oz Group Limited" - the promotional/legal company associated with their claim.
 This company name is quite generic and does not appear to be in reference to any legitimate entity.
 To legally secure the prize, users must obtain three certificates from their local authorities.
-Following this, they will be allegedly able to claim their winnings from the advertising agency - "Tatts Group Limited".
+Following this, they are allegedly able to claim their winnings from the advertising agency ("Tatts Group Limited").
 This is the name of a legitimate Australian lottery, wagering and gaming solution company.
-Any unclaimed winnings will be used to increase the future prize pool and to fund educational and treatment programs.
-There is a "security code" listed, which according to the email, alongside with pricing information must be kept strictly confidential - as stated by various laws.
+Any unclaimed winnings are used to increase the future prize pool and to fund educational and treatment programs.
+There is a "security code" listed, which according to the email, together with pricing information, must be kept strictly confidential as stated by various laws.
 Therefore, users must keep their winning entirely confidential, even from family members, relatives and friends.
-Supposedly, to prevent fraud, manipulation and similar.
-However, from the scammers point of view, limiting the number of people involved - increases chances of the scheme's success, as other parties may notice that the email is fraudulent.
-Once all of the verification processes are complete, users are told that the sum will be transferred to their bank account or an automated platinum card will be issued, as approved by "GELDAUTOMAT".
-The latter also being a random name (literally, "ATM machine" in German), as it does not seem to belong to any relevant company/entity.
-It must be emphasized that all of the claims made by the "Attn Lucky Winner" email are false.
-Trusting this letter can lead to a variety of serious problems.
-Scammers tend to use such schemes to trick users into calling high-toll numbers and attempt to keep them talking for as long as possible.
-However more commonly, fake prize scams are used to extract personal information from the recipients, e.g. names, addresses, telephone numbers, banking account and/or credit card details, etc. Financial information can be misused by the criminals to make fraudulent transactions or to make online purchases.
-In some cases, scammers may request users to pay bogus fees in order to receive a prize.
-In summary, trusting "Attn Lucky Winner" (or similar scams) can lead to serious privacy issues and financial losses.
+This is supposedly to prevent fraud, manipulation and similar, however, from the scammers point of view, limiting the number of people involved increases chances of the criminals' success, as other parties might notice that the email is fraudulent.
+Once all of the verification processes are complete, users are informed that the sum will be transferred to their bank account, or an automated platinum card will be issued, as approved by "GELDAUTOMAT".
+The latter is likely to be an arbitrary/random name (literally, "ATM machine" in German), as it does not seem to belong to any relevant company/entity.
+All of the claims made by the "Attn Lucky Winner" email are false.
+Trusting this message can lead to serious problems.
+Scammers tend to use these schemes to trick people into calling high-toll numbers and attempt to keep them talking for as long as possible, however, more commonly, fake prize scams are used to extort personal information from the recipients.
+For example, names, addresses, telephone numbers, bank account and/or credit card details, etc. Financial information can be misused by the criminals to make fraudulent transactions or online purchases.
+In some cases, scammers might ask users to pay bogus fees to receive a prize.
+In summary, trusting "Attn Lucky Winner" (or similar scams) can lead to serious privacy issues and financial loss.